 The Intangible That Gives Sites Life

-Without living practices, many heritage sites would become hollow shells.
-The Fez Medina in Morocco is not just a maze of narrow streets—it’s a place where traditional crafts, religious ceremonies, and daily commerce continue unbroken for centuries.
-UNESCO’s recognition of intangible heritage, such as the flamenco of Spain or Kabuki theater of Japan, underscores that cultural identity is as much about performance as about permanence.
-Site managers increasingly adopt integrated approaches that safeguard both built structures and the living traditions they support.
+Without living practices, many heritage sites risk becoming hollow shells.
+The Fez Medina in Morocco is not simply a maze of narrow, ancient streets—it is a vibrant urban fabric where traditional crafts, religious ceremonies, and daily commerce continue unbroken for centuries.
+UNESCO’s recognition of intangible heritage, such as the flamenco of Spain or Kabuki theater of Japan, underscores that cultural identity is as much about performance, ritual, and oral transmission as about permanence of physical structures.
+Contemporary site management increasingly adopts integrated approaches that safeguard both built structures and the living traditions they support, fostering community involvement in maintaining cultural vitality.

 Digital Heritage and Virtual Preservation